May 11, 2022

 The only thing worse than employing idiots is employing engaged and motivated idiots

 Kearney is emphasising that engagement is not a fundamental issue in the same way as employing the right people in the first place.
 It’s one of the things you only need to worry about when you’ve got the basics right.

 Even then, you have to be aware of other fundamental issues such as timing.
-As this recent strand of thought in Personnel Today highlighted, trying to engage people who are worried about their job security is likely to be counterproductive.
-It reports on a note from the turn of the year by consultant John Philpott that ‘workplace disgruntlement in the private sector will take the form of simmering distrust of bosses, especially those who adopt the trendy management speak mantra of ‘employee engagement’ while piling the pressure on overstretched staff.’
+For example, trying to engage people who are worried about their job security is likely to be counterproductive.
+As the consultant John Philpott once put it: ‘workplace disgruntlement in the private sector will take the form of simmering distrust of bosses, especially those who adopt the trendy management speak mantra of ‘employee engagement’ while piling the pressure on overstretched staff.’

 The same rules apply for issues such as workplace design which will not motivate or increase the performance of people who are concerned about their jobs, don’t like what they do or the culture in which they work.
-What drives us is far too complex to be ascribed to anyone issue as this film from the RSA shows, and that includes what you might assume is a basic issue such as pay.
+What drives us is far too complex to be ascribed to any one issue as the below film from the RSA shows, and that includes what you might assume is the most fundamental issue of all – pay.